ShuhaoZhang77w/Entropic_Vectors_via_NNs/README.md

 ## Description
 The files come in three formats: `.txt`, `.npy`, and `.ext`.

-Files with formats `.txt` and `.npy` are suggested to be loaded by `numpy` in `python`.
+To load files with formats `.txt` and `.npy`, please use `numpy` in `python`.

 The file with the format `.ext` is specially processed by polyhedron computation methods including `lrs` [2,3], `qhull` [4,5] and `cdd` [6,7] (or `pycddlib` [8] in `Python`).

-Please note that the elements of the entropic vector in data are placed according to [1, Eq.
+Please note that the elements of an entropic vector are indexed according to [1, Eq.
 (4)].

-The data of joint PMFs have the `numpy` shape of:
+The joint PMFs data have the following  `numpy` shape:
 ```
 (1,4,4,4,4)
 ```
-To compute the marginal PMFs from the given joint PMF data, the following code is suggested:
+To compute the marginal PMFs from a given joint PMF, the following is suggested:
 ```
 #  'probs' is the joint PMF data with numpy shape (1,4,4,4,4)
 p1 = np.sum(probs, axis=(-2, -3, -4))